-The free program is available to both AARP members and nonmembers, but AARP members save more — up to $300 more on new cars.
+The free program is available to both AARP members and nonmembers, but AARP members save at least $100 more when you are registered on AARP.org.
 With the AARP Auto Buying Program, you can see what others across the country paid for the car you want and compare that to your Guaranteed Savings* Certificate.
-Print your certificate and take it into one of over 6,600 Certified Dealers to save time and money for a hassle-free car-buying experience.
+Print your certificate and take it into one of over 11,000 Certified Dealers to save time and money for a hassle-free car-buying experience.

 When you buy a new or used car from a Certified Dealer of the AARP Auto Buying Program, you're also helping an important cause.
 A portion of the proceeds received by AARP from the program goes to AARP Foundation's Drive to End Hunger.